litesql/kafka/README.md

 # Insert the topic name into the created virtual table to subscribe
 INSERT INTO temp.consumer(topic) VALUES('my_topic');

+# To start consuming a partition at specific offset.
+Example:
+# partition 0 at earliest offset
+# partition 1 at latest offset
+# partition 2 at offset 42
+INSERT INTO temp.consumer(topic, offsets) VALUES('my_topic',
+'{
+  "0": "earliest",
+  "1": "latest",
+  "2": "42"
+}');
 ```

 Consumer table schema: